HMS Hotspur (1810): Career

 In 1813 Hotspur was in Buenos Aires under the command of Captain Josceline Percy, the younger son of the Duke of Northumberland.
-This is where George Pegler, an English boy of about 14 joined the crew, having escaped from the crew of a merchant ship.
-Leaving, Buenos Aires, Horatio anchored for a while off the coast of Montevideo, near Isla de Flores, which the crew named Seal Island for the vast numbers of South American fur seals.
+Here George Pegler, an English boy of about 14 joined the crew, having escaped from the crew of a merchant ship.
+Leaving Buenos Aires, Horatio anchored for a while off the coast of Montevideo, near Isla de Flores, which the crew named Seal Island for the vast numbers of South American fur seals.
 Parties of 100 or more sailors from Horatio would land on the island every day to hunt the seals.
 After this, the frigate sailed for Rio de Janeiro and Portsmouth.

 On 26 October 1813, Hotspur and Pyramus captured the 225-ton (bm) American letter of marque Chesapeake off Nantes.
 Captain Joseph Richardson had sailed Chesapeake from America to France and she left Nantes on 18 October 1813.